lauren1478/Pewlett-Hackard-Analysis/README.md

 - 72,548 roles will need to be filled.

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 -There are not enough mentors for how many impending retirees there will be.
+There are about 46 retirees for every 1 elligible mentor.

 Retirees
 ![alt text](https://github.com/lauren1478/Pewlett-Hackard-Analysis-v2/blob/main/Count%20per%20Department.png)